Design System Upgrade

 Learning Best Practices

-None of the designers on the team were familiar with setting up a design system.
+None of the designers at PLUS were familiar with setting up a design system.
 To enrich our understanding of industry standards, I curated and shared my notes filled with insights gathered from Figma, Google's Material Design, Primer's Web, and Bootstrap.

 Research